wikimedia/mediawiki-extensions-MultiBoilerplate/README.md

 ========================================

 The MultiBoilerplate extension allows a boilerplate to be selected from a drop down box located above the edit form.
-By default this shows only on creation of new pages.
+By default, this shows only on creation of new pages.
 When loading a boilerplate, it will completely replace whatever text is already in the edit form.

 ## Dependencies
-Version 2.1.0 and later requires MediaWiki >= 1.25.
+Version 2.2.0 and later requires MediaWiki >= 1.35.

 ## Installation
 See the regular installation instructions for MediaWiki extensions: